-Having walked a mile in the regulators’ shoes and worked across financial institutions, I agree that we need to strive for regulatory alignment.
+Having walked a mile in the regulators’ shoes and worked with numerous financial institutions, I agree that we need to strive for regulatory alignment.
 Because a variety of regulators have essential missions supported by a variety of legal authorities, it is no wonder that there are differences across their expectations.
 Through its guidance, the SEC is doing what it can, under its authority, to push for additional security involvement by public companies’ senior officials and directors while also ensuring transparency to investors.
-The commission did not intend to conflict with the requirements of the NYSDFS, GDPR, Committee on Payments and Market Infrastructures, International Organization of Securities Commissions or others regarding the timing for notification.
-The SEC’s authority, however, extends to materiality thresholds and most incidents, upon investigation, will not rise to materiality.

-Finally, shareholders should use this opportunity to learn more about how their investments are protected through the companies’ public reports on how they are managing the changing cybersecurity risk landscape.
+Finally, shareholders should use this opportunity to learn more about how their investments are protected by reviewing the companies’ public reports to understand how they are managing the changing cybersecurity risk landscape.

 Important note: The content in this blog is general in nature.
 It is not, and is not intended to be relied on as, advice.
 It should not replace the expertise of qualified professionals and readers should seek advice specific to their organization’s needs, which may vary and require unique action.